History of the Smoky Mountains Bulldog Club

 · L.J.
 DeCuir who was a founding member, served as a board member and was the first show chair and rescue co-chair.

-Since the club began thirteen years ago, we have grown from a handful of members to over forty at times; our treasury has expanded from a few hundred dollars to over twenty thousand; we have hosted four specialties; participated in a national specialty; sold numerous sweat shirts, cards, mugs, cookbooks and other Bulldog goodies; shifted emphasis at times from showing to rescue and back again; listened to many and diverse speakers on health, breeding, ethics, showing, and grooming; prepared hundreds of pot luck dishes and enjoyed them with other members; bred and showed collectively over 25 champions; and rescued at least forty-five dogs.
+Since the club began twenty years ago, we have grown from a handful of members to over forty at times; our treasury has expanded from a few hundred dollars to over twenty thousand; we have hosted four specialties; participated in a national specialty; sold numerous sweat shirts, cards, mugs, cookbooks and other Bulldog goodies; shifted emphasis at times from showing to rescue and back again; listened to many and diverse speakers on health, breeding, ethics, showing, and grooming; prepared hundreds of pot luck dishes and enjoyed them with other members; bred and showed collectively over 25 champions; and rescued at least four hundred dogs.
 It has been of fun ride and we look forward to many more years of laughter and tears, loving and caring for these wonderful dogs.